ReneNulschDE/mbapi2020/README.md

 * North America: For Cars 2019 or newer only

+* Asia-Pacific support is a very early version

 ### Installation
 * First: This is not a Home Assistant Add-On.
 It's a custom component.
 * There are two ways to install.
 First you can download the folder custom_component and copy it into your Home-Assistant config folder.
 Second option is to install HACS (Home Assistant Custom Component Store) and add this repo as a custom repository.
 (HACS, Integrations, three dots in the upper right corner, ...)